 The overall objective of the Food Relief and Food Security Project for the Agok & Abyei Administrative Area and Turalei, Twic State in South Sudan (2018-2021) is that targeted households have improved access to essential food requirements at the household level through provision of food and agricultural inputs in both areas.
 BGRRF works with three project objectives.

-Objective 1: 350 households from Agok/Abyei and Twic state (including returnees) have improved health and well-being through access to essential foods.
+Objective 1: 350 households from Agok/Abyei and Twic state (including returnees) have improved health and well-being through access to essential foods

 Implementation Process